iltommi/qdb-documentation/source/reference/qdbd.rst

 ------------------

 **Entry size**
-    An :term:`entry` cannot be larger than the amount of virtual memory available on a single :term:`node`.
+    An entry cannot be larger than the amount of virtual memory available on a single node.
 This ranges from several megabytes to several gigabytes depending on the amount of physical memory available on the system.
 It is recommended to keep entries size well below the amount of available physical memory.

 **Key size**
-    As it is the case for entries, a key cannot be larger than the amount of virtual memory available on a single :term:`node`.
+    As it is the case for entries, a key cannot be larger than the amount of virtual memory available on a single node.

 **Number of nodes in a grid**
     The maximum number of nodes is :math:`2^{63}` (9,223,372,036,854,775,808)